 With thousands of trees in Central Park, there are countless opportunities for exploration and moments of awe.
 Our Tree Guide is helpful for budding tree connoisseurs who are eager to improve their identification skills.
 It not only shows the breadth of tree species in the Park, but also where to locate them.

-For those seeking an immersive experience, the Conservancy offers a range of tours and Discovery Walks for Families.
+For those seeking an immersive experience, the Conservancy offers a range of tree tours and activities for families.
 Embark on a Great Lawn Tree Walk, which invites Park-goers to explore the iconic area that was once the City’s reservoir.
-Or try the East Meadow Tree Walk, an idyllic stroll through the lush landscape of the East Meadow and amid the crabapple allées of Conservatory Garden.
+Or try the East Meadow Tree Walk, an idyllic stroll through the lush landscape of the East Meadow and amid the crabapple allées of the Conservatory Garden.

-While learning about native and non-native trees and enjoying the beauty of your surroundings, record observations about this flora and Central Park wildlife in our downloadable Discovery Journals, which contain enriching activities that allow children to investigate their connection to nature and our animal neighbors.
+While learning about native and non-native trees and enjoying the beauty of your surroundings, record observations about this flora and Central Park wildlife in our downloadable Discovery Journals, which contain enriching activities that allow children to investigate their connection to greenspaces and the birds, butterflies, and bats that depend on them.